mpv-player/mpv/README.md

 repository.
 The `bootstrap.py` script will download the latest version of Waf that was tested with the build system.

 For a list of the available build options see `./waf configure --help`.
-If configure doesn't recognize some features you have installed see `build/config.log`.
+If you have support for some feature installed but configure fails to detect it, check out the file `build/config.log` as it may contain information about the failure.

 NOTE: To avoid cluttering the output, `--help` only shows the switch to change the default, but you can always use `--enable-*` and `--disable-*`.